NLog/NLog/README.md

 Use Visual Studio 2017 and open the solution 'NLog.sln' - C# 7.2 support is required.

 For building in the cloud we use:
-- AppVeyor for Windows builds, including Silverlight and Xamarin.
+- AppVeyor for Windows- and Linux-builds
-- Travis for Mono builds.
-- CodeCov for code coverage
+- SonarQube for code coverage

 Trying to build your fork in the cloud?
 Check [this how-to](howto-build-your-fork.md)

+Note: master points to NLog 4.x and dev to NLog 5.x